World War II: Occupation

 In Asia, Japan termed nations under its occupation as being part of the Greater East Asia Co-Prosperity Sphere, essentially a Japanese hegemony which it claimed was for purposes of liberating colonised peoples.
 Although Japanese forces were sometimes welcomed as liberators from European domination, Japanese war crimes frequently turned local public opinion against them.
-During Japan's initial conquest, it captured 4000000 oilbbl of oil (~550,000 tonnes) left behind by retreating Allied forces; and by 1943, was able to get production in the Dutch East Indies up to 50 e6oilbbl of oil (~6.8 million tonnes), 76 percent of its 1940 output rate.
+During Japan's initial conquest, it captured 4000000 oilbbl of oil (~550,000 tonnes) left behind by retreating Allied forces; and by 1943, was able to get production in the Dutch East Indies up to 50 e6oilbbl of oil (~6.8 million tonnes), 76 per cent of its 1940 output rate.